MadhavKauntia/my-notes/react/states.md

 - **Controlled Component** - The values and changes in values are not handled in this component but in the parent component.
 - **Uncontrolled Component** - The values and changes in values are handled in these components.
 These components basically control the _controlled components_.

+* We need to specify a key attribute for rendering lists.
+If we don't specify keys, react re-renders all values of a list if any new item is added which causes a performance issue.